How can we help you today?

 Common mistakes to avoid with website pages

 When building a business website, there are several pitfalls you should avoid.
-Mistakes like the ones we outline below can negatively impact conversions, user experience, and search rankings.
+Mistakes like those outlined below can negatively impact conversions, user experience, and search rankings.

 • Cluttered layout